sagemathinc/sbir2015/description.md

 value.

-Another risk is that **our software is open source**, and *all* users who like SCIP will instead simply take it and run it themselves on the cloud or their own servers, rather than pay us.
+Another risk is that **our software is open source**, and most users who like SCIP will instead simply take it and run it themselves on the cloud or their own servers, rather than pay us.
 It's fine if some (even most) users run SCIP themselves, as long as a sufficient percentage don't.
 The best way to ensure that people use our central service is to implement ways to make SCIP benefit from network effects, so that our single centralized server